Meaning of Incoterms in global trade

 What Is The Difference Between Supply Chain Management and Logistics?

-Supply chain management is about the collaboration and partnerships to get the goods from raw material to the end consumer; it is about the partnerships and collaborations within this supply chain process.
+Supply chain management is about the collaboration and partnerships to get the goods from raw materials to the end consumer; it is about the partnerships and collaborations within this supply chain process.
 Logistics is one part of supply chain management; logistics is about moving goods from one place to another.

 You can learn more by reading What Is The Difference Between Supply Chain Management and Logistics? by clicking here.